-Shareholders should direct their enquiries about their shareholdings to the Company's branch share registrar and transfer office in Hong Kong, Tricor Investor Services Limited at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong.
+Shareholders should direct their enquiries about their shareholdings to the Company's branch share registrar and transfer office in Hong Kong, Tricor Investor Services Limited at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong (which will be relocated to 17/F., Far East Finance Centre, 16 Harcourt Road, Hong Kong with effect from 15 August 2022).

-Other shareholders' enquiries can be directed in writing with contact details (including name, address, telephone number and/or email address) to the Company's principal place of business in Hong Kong at 9/F., LiFung Tower, No.868 Cheung Sha Wan Road, Kowloon, Hong Kong (the "Principal Place of Business") for the attention of the Company Secretary.
+Other shareholders' enquiries can be directed in writing with contact details (including name, address, telephone number and/or email address) to the Company's principal place of business in Hong Kong at 8/F., Guangdong Finance Building, 88 Connaught Road West, Hong Kong (the "Principal Place of Business") for the attention of the Company Secretary.